andrewcooke/ParserCombinator.jl/README.md

 ### Graph Modelling Language

+GML describes a graph using a general dict / list format (something like JSON).

 * `parse_raw` returns lists and tuples that directly match the GML structure.

 * `parse_dict` places the same data in nested dicts and vectors.
 The keys are